 Prominent right-wing conspiracy theorist and Trump supporter Alex Jones espoused similar theories.
 On his InfoWars broadcast, Jones shared some insight from his past experiences at white supremacist rallies: "I've been to these events, a lot of the KKK guys with their hats off look like they're from the cast of Seinfeld.
 Literally they're just Jewish actors."

 Other right-wingers focused their sights on the left.
 Richard Mills, a staffer at Turning Point USA, a conservative nonprofit, blamed the anti-fascist counterprotesters for Saturday's violence.
 "Antifa attends EVERY publicized right-leaning event they can, just so they can instigate violence and scenarios that mar the right's image," Mills wrote on Twitter.

 Inevitably, other right-wingers chastised former president Barack Obama for not condemning Black Lives Matter while he was in office.

 Meanwhile, on the_donald subreddit, which has become a hive of pro-Trump online discourse, MAGA enthusiasts suggested that the left was the cause of Saturday's violence.
-In one post with over 4,300 upvotes, one Redditor accuses Jason Kessler, who organised the "Unite the Right" rally, of being a former Obama supporter who was involved in Occupy Wall Street.
-"Where was the media outrage when four days ago anti-Trump fanatic murdered a GOP committeeman with 2 bullets to the head?
-Silence is deafening," another top post on the_donald read, a reference to Brooks Jennings, who was murdered by his neighbour last week after a long-running dispute turned violent.
+In one post with more than 4,300 upvotes, one Redditor accuses Jason Kessler, who organized the "Unite the Right" rally, of being a former Obama supporter who was involved in Occupy Wall Street.
+"Where was the media outrage when 4 days ago anti-Trump fanatic murdered a GOP committeeman with 2 bullets to the head?
+Silence is deafening," another top post on the_donald read, a reference to Brooks Jennings, who was murdered by his neighbor last week after a long-running dispute turned violent.